fontforge/designwithfontforge.com/en-US/What_Is_a_Font.md

 may choose to not have any bracket.
 Some designs also use brackets only on one side or with different proportions on the two sides.

-This is a relatively strong parameter that renders feel to the type &ndash; elegance (smooth or large brackets of [Times New Roman]) or chunky crisp (absent brackets of [Arvo]).
+This is a relatively strong parameter that renders feel to the type &mdash; elegance (smooth or large brackets of [Times New Roman]) or chunky crisp (absent brackets of [Arvo]).

 #### Slab-serifs

 Also called mechanistic or Egyptian type, slabs are thick, block-like serifs.
 Slab serifs don’t use brackets.
-Generally speaking, type design with such serifs are seen to have less contrast in their glyphs &ndash; [Rockwell], [Courier] or [American typewriter] reflect that.
+Generally speaking, type design with such serifs are seen to have less contrast in their glyphs &mdash; [Rockwell], [Courier] or [American typewriter] reflect that.

 It may be safe to assume that slab serifs have been used to add some ornament or rhythm to an otherwise no-contrast type design.
 But this is not an absolute rule.